 5.2.1.4 Mapping to BH RLC Channel

-5.2.1.4.1 Mapping to BH RLC Channel for BAP Data Units from collocated BAP entity
+5.2.1.4.1 Mapping to BH RLC Channel for BAP Data Packets from collocated BAP entity at IAB-node

 For a BAP Data PDU received from the collocated BAP entity, the transmitting part of the BAP entity performs mapping to an egress BH RLC channel based on:

-- BH RLC Channel Mapping Configuration, which is contained in [backhaulRLC-ChannelMappingConfigRLClayer] configured on the IAB-node in TS 38.473 [5],
+- BH RLC Channel Mapping Configuration, which is derived from BAP layer BH RLC channel mapping Information List IE configured on the IAB-node in TS 38.473 [5],

 Each entry of the BH RLC Channel Mapping Configuration contains:

-- an ingress link ID, which is indicated by [ingressLinkID],
+- an ingress link ID, which is indicated by Prior-Hop BAP Address IE,

-- an egress link ID, which is indicated by [egressLinkID],
+- an egress link ID, which is indicated by Next-Hop BAP Address IE,

-- an ingress BH RLC channel ID, which is indicated by [ingressBH-RLC-ID] and,
+- an ingress BH RLC channel ID, which is indicated by Ingress BH RLC CH ID IE and,

-- an egress BH RLC channel ID, which is indicated by [egressBH-RLC-ID].
+- an egress BH RLC channel ID, which is indicated by Egress BH RLC CH ID IE.

-For a BAP Data PDU received from an ingress BH RLC channel of an ingress link and for which the egress link has been selected:
+For a BAP Data PDU received from an ingress BH RLC channel of an ingress link and for which the egress link has been selected as specified in clause 5.2.1.3:

-- select an entry from the BH RLC Channel Mapping Configuration , whose ingress BH RLC channel ID matches the BAP Data PDU’s ingress BH RLC channel, whose ingress link ID corresponds to the BAP Data PDU’s ingress link, and whose egress link ID corresponds to the selected egress link;
+- if there is an entry in the BH RLC Channel Mapping Configuration , whose ingress BH RLC channel ID matches the BAP Data PDU’s ingress BH RLC channel, whose ingress link ID matches the BAP Data PDU’s ingress link, and whose egress link ID corresponds to the selected egress link;

-- select the egress BH RLC channel corresponding to egress BH RLC channel ID of the entry selected above;
+- select the egress BH RLC channel corresponding to egress BH RLC channel ID of this entry;

+- else:

+- select any egress BH RLC channel on the selected egress link;

-5.2.1.4.2 Mapping to BH RLC Channel for BAP SDUs from upper layers at IAB node
+5.2.1.4.2 Mapping to BH RLC Channel for BAP SDUs from upper layers at IAB-node

 For a BAP SDU received from upper layers at the IAB-node, the BAP entity performs mapping to an egress BH RLC channel based on:

-- Uplink Traffic to BH RLC Channel Mapping Configuration, which is contained in[backhaulRLC-ChannelMappingConfigUpperLayers] configured on the IAB-node in TS 38.473 [5].
+- Uplink Traffic to BH RLC Channel Mapping Configuration, which is derived from UE CONTEXT MODIFICATION REQUEST or UE CONTEXT SETUP REQUEST message for F1-U, and GNB-CU CONFIGURATION UPDATE or F1 SETUP RESPONSE message for non-F1-U, configured on the IAB-node in TS 38.473 [5].

 Each entry of the Uplink Traffic to BH RLC Channel Mapping Configuration contains:

-- a traffic type specifier, which is indicated by UL UP TNL Information for F1-U packets or Non-UP Traffic Type for non-F1-U packets in TS 38.473 [5],
+- a traffic type specifier, which is indicated by UL UP TNL Information IE for F1-U packets or Non-UP Traffic Type IE for non-F1-U packets in TS 38.473 [5],

-- an egress link ID, which is indicated by Next-Hop BAP address in UL BH information in TS 38.473 [5], and
+- an egress link ID, which is indicated by Next-Hop BAP address IE in BH information IE in TS 38.473 [5], and

-- an egress BH RLC channel ID, which is indicated by BH RLC CH ID in UL BH information in TS 38.473 [5].
+- an egress BH RLC channel ID, which is indicated by BH RLC CH ID IE in BH information IE in TS 38.473 [5].

-For a BAP SDU received from upper layers at the IAB-node for transmission in upstream direction, whose egress link has been selected as specified in clause 5.2.1.3, the BAP entity shall:
+For a BAP SDU received from upper layers at the IAB-node and to be transmitted in upstream direction, whose egress link has been selected as specified in clause 5.2.1.3, the BAP entity shall:

-- if the Uplink Traffic to BH RLC Channel Mapping Configuration is not configured in accordance with TS 38.473 [5]]:
+- if the defaultUL-BH-RLC-channel has been received in RRC and until the Uplink Traffic to BH RLC Channel Mapping Configuration is (re)configured by F1AP:

-- select the egress BH RLC channel corresponding to defaultUL-BH-RLC-Channel configured in TS 38.331 [3];
+- select the egress BH RLC channel corresponding to defaultUL-BH-RLC-Channel configured in TS 38.331 [3] for non-F1-U packets;

 - else: